25 Collocations that Describe Personality

 Ex: He stopped going for basketball because his coach was too fiery-tempered.

 Meaning: a witty person.

 Ex: His jokes are so funny.
 He’s got a great sense of humour.

 Meaning: be skilled with words, eloquence.

-Ex: Pierre was chosen to make a speech.
-He has a way with words.
+Ex: Pierre was chosen to make a speech because everyone knew that he has a way with words.

 Get easily bored